-5.3.4 Multicultural and nationalist issues
+5.3.4 Multicultural and Nationalist Issues

-To the historical divisions that oppose idealistic and rationalist, anti-statist and statist, revolutionary and reformist currents, we should add that of monism and pluralism.
-Socialism postulates that individuals are always reduced to their social class in a capitalist system since this system is based on the exploitation of the dominated by the dominant.
-Moreover, certain collective affiliations - such as cultures, ethnic groups, nations or religions - participate in domination because they degrade the dominated classes.
+Socialism postulates that individuals are always reduced to their social class into capitalism because this system is based on the exploitation of the dominated by the dominant.
+Moreover, collective affiliations - such as cultures, ethnic groups, nations, or religions - participate in that domination.
 According to this perspective, socialism is more or less receptive to the recognition of collective affiliations.
-To be precise, it oscillates between a monism that perceives the individual solely through the prism of his or her social class and aspires to unite the dominated in order to fight against the dominant, and a pluralism deemed emancipatory in the face of the bourgeois ideology and its corollary: imperialism.
+To be precise, it oscillates between a monism that perceives the individual solely through the prism of the social class and aspires to unite the dominated to fight the dominant, and pluralism deemed emancipatory in the face of the bourgeois ideology and its corollaries: imperialism and colonialism.
 This underscores the many ideological contradictions within socialism and its currents.